ichlubna/vkCompViz/README.md

 ```
 ninja format
 ```

+The library requires certain modern GPU features.
+Please read the output messages when running the examples.
+The library tries to automatically select the best available device, which supports most of the requirements.
+However, lack of some features might block the examples from running.

 ## Usage
 See the existing examples for reference.
 Especially, [Simple Blending](examples/simpleBlending), [Parallel Reduction](examples/parallelReduction), and [3D Viewer](examples/3DViewer) are simple and contain explanatory comments.
 It is recommended to use them as templates for new examples.
 The API of the library is described in the [documentation](https://ichlubna.github.io/vkCompViz/classvkCompViz_1_1App.html).